acarabott/karnatak-rhythms/README.md

 ### Partitions >= 40

 If you want to use the partitioning algorithm for integers >= 40, you can use the precomputed values in `partitions.zip`, just unzip it.
+These were generated in SuperCollider using approach used in `KonaGenerator.allPartitions`, so in theory these binary files don't need to be included.
+In practice, that code is lost so I've taken the easy way out.

 ## Examples

-See `example.scd` for example usage with samples and MIDI
+See `examples/basic.scd` for example usage with samples and MIDI.
+Longer examples are in `examples/turing-test.scd`.

 ## Samples